Jerry Smith (Rick and Morty): Biography

 Jerry was raised by Leonard and Joyce Smith.
 While in high school, he and Beth Sanchez had unprotected sex on prom night, leading to their first child, Summer Smith.
 They get married and settle in, and a few years later have Morty Smith.
 Fourteen years following, Beth's father, Rick Sanchez, who was believed to have abandoned Beth when she was 14-years-old, moves into their house.
-Rick and Jerry have a distaste for each other, as Rick is driving the family apart, and Jerry impregnated Beth, forcing her to have to give up on her dreams.
+Rick and Jerry have a distaste for each other, as Rick is driving the family apart, and Rick believes Beth gave up on her dreams by staying with Jerry.

+Seasons 3–present

-After being frustrated with Rick's disturbance in the household, gives Beth (his wife) the decision between Rick or him.
+After being frustrated with Rick's disturbance in the household, Jerry gives Beth (his wife) the decision between Rick or him.
 Beth picks Rick, and subsequently divorces Jerry.
 He now lives alone and depressed in a motel room, and out of Morty's request, Rick takes him on a vacation of sorts.
 During the trip, Jerry is convinced into attempting to murder Rick, which backfires, but makes them both more open about their issues with each other.

 Jerry eventually briefly rebounds onto a relationship with an alien named Kiara.
 After being divorced for a few months, Beth reconciles with Jerry and they get back together.
+By the end of the season, Jerry and Beth get back together, and by the sixth season, form a throuple with Beth's clone.